NanoSim/SOFT5/doc/manual/04_usecase1.md

 ```

 In the SOFT5 MVC (Model-View-Controller) framework, the model
-constitues an object with properties that is passed to a view-template.
+constitutes an object with properties that is passed to a view-template.

 ```js
 var controller = require('soft.mvc').create({